-- 3. Refrain from using schools and universities for military purposes, including by integrating the Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict into domestic policy, operational frameworks, and training manuals, as far as is possible and appropriate. - 4.
-Abide by the laws of war and never target students or teachers who are not taking direct part in hostilities.
-Never attack buildings dedicated to education such as schools and universities that do not constitute military objectives. - 5.
-Engage gender specialists to review military policies and doctrines and hold regular trainings on implementing protections for education.
+3. Refrain from using schools and universities for military purposes, including by integrating the Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict into domestic policy, operational frameworks, and training manuals, as far as is possible and appro-

+4. Abide by the laws of war and never target students or teachers who are not taking direct part in hostilities.
+Never attack buildings dedicated to education - such as schools and universities -

+5. Engage gender specialists to review military policies and doctrines and hold regular trainings on